Hyde Park

-A thousand on this stretch have gathered, freshly cut grass, and men without hats turn pink, particles of dust settling on greasy tattoos, bees dawdling fat with pollen gold.
-And across the Serpentine, Mayflies hover above patches of water, and pollywogs bob up and down between hot ducks and sweltering swans.
+A thousand on this stretch have gathered, freshly cut grass and men without hats turn pink, particles of dust settling on greasy tattoos, bees dawdling fat with pollen gold.
+And across the Serpentine, Mayflies hover above patches of water while pollywogs bob up and down between hot ducks and sweltering swans.

 In Hyde park.